Welcome to the

 UGSA PELVIC FLOOR DATABASE

 The UGSA Pelvc Floor Database is an important tool assisting surgeons with surgical self-auditing obligations.
 Developed in partnership with the British Society of Urogynaecology (BSUG), by using the database surgeons contribute to the continued progress in medical and surgical management as well as important research with the aim of improving female health care.
-To learn more about the UGSA Pelvic Floor Database and its importance as a self-auditing tool visit the UGSA Pelvic Floor Database page today.

 vNOTES WORKSHOP

 Vaginal Natural Orifice Transluminal Endoscopic Surgery is an advanced minimally invasive gynecologic procedure combining the benefits of laparoscopic surgery and vaginal approaches.
-Have you considered vNOTES for your USLS procedures?
-If you would like to attend a vNOTES workshop, please visit the ASM registration site and confirm your interest.

 THE UROGYNAECOLOGICAL SOCIETY OF AUSTRALASIA IS PROUD TO BE AFFILIATED WITH THE FOLLOWING ORGANISATIONS